 Cortisol is a stress hormone in the human body that is released by the adrenal glands and helps the body manage stressful situations.
 The brain initiates the release of cortisol in order to mitigate stressors.
 Cortisol regulates sleep, controls blood pressure, decreases inflammation, and handles the way that the body uses nutrients.

 When cortisol levels are elevated for an extended period of time, it can be harmful to the human body.
 Excessive levels can cause significant health problems such as high blood pressure, weight gain, and mood fluctuations.
 Thus, maintaining appropriate levels of cortisol is important to avoid these adverse conditions and health problems.

 Here are 8 simple ways to lower your cortisol levels:

-3)Healthy Sleep Habits: Sleep can have a major impact on cortisol levels.
+Sleep can have a major impact on cortisol levels.
 The timing, duration and quality of sleep are all influential to the amount of cortisol that remains in the body.
 Sleep deprivation, insomnia, or a bad night’s sleep can trigger increased levels of cortisol and disruption to hormonal patterns.
-It is important for individuals to maximize the amount and quality of their sleep in order to keep cortisol levels low.
+It’s therefore important to maximize the amount and quality of sleep in order to keep cortisol levels low.

-8)Avoiding Caffeine: Avoiding caffeine in the late evening is another way to lower cortisol levels.
+Limiting caffeine, especially in the late evening, is another way to lower cortisol levels.
 Limiting soda, coffee, tea, and chocolate can help a person to achieve a higher sleep quality, which is extremely important to cortisol levels.

 These simple ways to reduce cortisol can be immediately implemented and used anywhere.
 Thankfully, these techniques are not complicated and can be started right away.
 Being mindful of old habits and being committed to incorporating new daily routines can greatly help a person to take control of their cortisol levels.